A | B C | D F | G H | I J | K | L | M O | P R | S | T U | V W | X Z | Others | Skin Themes | Skin Themes A M | Skin Themes N Z | Factions

 - You Can't Fight Fate: Her belief that seeing into The Void and contacting the Watchers gave her is that their destruction of the universe is inevitable, it's just a matter of when and preparing humanity for it.
 Her sisters disagreed and instead took up arms against the Watchers, causing them to strike much earlier and jeopardizing Lissandra's entire plan in the process.

-Voiced by: Patrick Seitz (English/Normal), T.J.
-Storm (English/High Noon), Salvador Aldeguer (European Spanish), Víctor Hugo Aguilar (Mexican Spanish), Rikiya Koyama (Japanese)
+Voiced by: T.J.
+Storm (English/Current Normal and High Noon), Patrick Seitz (English/2013-2019) Salvador Aldeguer (European Spanish), Víctor Hugo Aguilar (Mexican Spanish), Rikiya Koyama (Japanese)

-Lucian is a Marksman champion who uses high mobility and careful aiming to gun down his opponents with a barrage of light bullets.
+Lucian is a Marksman champion with an aggressive, highly mobile playstyle, dashing around to carefully aim at his opponents and gun them down in a barrage of light bullets.

-- His second ability, Ardent Blaze, sends out a blast of light in a target direction that explodes in a cross pattern upon reaching the end of its path or hitting an enemy, damaging and briefly marking all foes struck.
-If Lucian or an allied champion damages a marked enemy, they will gain a small movement speed boost.
+- His second ability, Ardent Blaze, fires a light blast in a target direction that explodes in a cross patern upon hitting an enemy or reaching the end of its path, damaging, revealing and marking enemies it hits for a few seconds.
+If Lucian or an allied champion damage a marked enemy, Lucian gains a short burst of movement speed.

-- With his third ability, Relentless Pursuit, Lucian dashes a short distance in a target direction.
-The ability's cooldown is lowered whenever Lucian attacks a target with his Lightslinger passive, with the cooldown reduction doubled if he attacks an enemy champion.
+- With his third ability, Relentless Pursuit, Lucian dashes in a target direction.
+The ability's cooldown is reduced whenever Lucian attacks with his Lightslinger passive, doubled if he attacks an enemy champion.

-- With his ultimate ability, The Culling, Lucian channels for a duration while he fires a barrage of light bullets in a target direction, dealing a humongous stream of damage to the first enemy the bullets hit.
-During the channel he can still move and dash with Relentless Pursuit to maneuver and aim the bullet storm more accurately.
+- With his ultimate ability, The Culling, Lucian channels for a few seconds as he fires both of his guns, unleashing a devastating torrent of light bullets in a target direction that damage the first enemy they hit.
+Lucian can still move and use Relentless Pursuit during the channel to aim the bullet storm more accurately.

-Lucian's alternate skins include Hired Gun Lucian, Striker Lucian, PROJECT: Lucian, Heartseeker Lucian, High Noon Lucian, and Demacia Vice Lucian.
+Lucian's alternate skins include Hired Gun Lucian, Striker Lucian, PROJECT: Lucian, Heartseeker Lucian, High Noon Lucian, Demacia Vice Lucian and Pulsefire Lucian.

 - Arch-Enemy: Evil in general, the Shadow Isles specifically, and Thresh even more specifically due to him stealing the soul of his wife.

-- Ironically, Lucian/Thresh is currently one of the most popular bottom lane ADC/support combinations in pro level LoL.
+- Ironically, Lucian/Thresh was at one time one of the most popular bottom lane ADC/support combinations in pro level LoL.
 The amount of Teeth-Clenched Teamwork can only be imagined...for Lucian at least.
 Thresh probably thinks it's completely hilarious.

 - Ascended Glitch: When Lucian was released, a bug caused his second Lightslinger shot to occasionally hit something else if the first shot killed the target.
 People liked this, so in the following patch, it was not only kept in, but coded to work properly.